Achroia grisella, Crete - photo © Nils Rogn

 Gardens, beehives, farm building and their surroundings.

-Food Plant
+Food plant

-The larvae feed on wax, honey, pollen, cast off skin of honeybee larvae, etc. Achroia grisella is considered as a ubiquitous pest of the honeybees and their hives.
+The larvae feed on wax, honey, pollen, cast off skin of honeybee larvae, etc. Achroia grisella is considered a ubiquitous pest of the honeybees and their hives.

-Flight Period
+Flight period

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec